0dev-hq/0dev/README.md

 # 0DEV 🚀

-**0dev** is a powerful, open-source platform designed to let users connect data sources, run queries, and generate reports effortlessly.
-With a focus on simplicity and functionality, 0dev provides a flexible environment to work with data, enabling fast and intuitive insights without the complexity of traditional data management platforms.
+**0dev** is a platform that offers a flexible environment for working with data, enabling fast, intuitive insights without the complexity often associated with traditional data management.
+Today, accessing data typically requires extensive developer involvement, and deriving insights often demands data scientists’ expertise.
+While 0dev isn’t designed to replace these roles, it seeks to make data more accessible to everyone, reducing dependency on specialized skills.

+With 0dev, you can answer questions like:

+- How many users signed up last week?
+- What is the average revenue per user?

+Results from these queries can also be visualized as tables and charts in a report which can be saved and easily shared with your team.

+The platform is built with extensibility in mind, allowing users to add new data sources, query engines, AI models, and more.
+Our vision for 0dev is to expand its capabilities both horizontally and vertically: horizontally, by adding more and more AI-driven functionality, and vertically, by enhancing existing features for even greater depth and utility.

 [![YouTube Video](https://img.shields.io/badge/Watch%20on-YouTube-red?style=for-the-badge&logo=youtube)](https://www.youtube.com/embed/K9B3AWI8uIE)
 [![Join us on Discord](https://img.shields.io/badge/Join%20our-Discord-blue?style=for-the-badge&logo=discord)](https://discord.gg/GNSCWZm6kT)